vkopio/django-library-manager/README.md

 This app contains the core functionality.

 #### Directory and file structure
-In addition to the default Django app structure, models are divided to their own files to avoid a single bloated file.
+In addition to the default Django app structure, `models`, `views` and `tests` are divided to their own files to avoid a single bloated files.
 Also, there is the `sample` directory which contains "business" logic.

-Test directory structure mimics the app structure rather than is divided by test types.
+The `test` directory structure mimics the app structure rather than being divided by test types.

 #### Database structure
-The following diagram represents the designed database structure and not necessarily the current situation:
+The following diagram represents the database structure of `library_app`.
+If there are `many-to-many` relations between models in the diagram, there is a junction table between them.

 ![Database diagram](doc/database_diagram.png)

+There are also Django's default database tables which are not represented in the picture.
+The only notable table which interacts with `library_app` is the `User` table.
+It has a `one-to-one` relation with `LibraryUser` table.
+This is done to decouple other models from non-app related tables (this also makes it possible to create custom methods to users which would not otherwise be possible).